 Pipeline: Type: AWS::CodePipeline::Pipeline Properties: ...
 Stages: - Name: Source ... - Name: Test ... - Name: Deploy ...

-While I won’t go into the details of how each of these stages are configured, this resource controls the steps of the pipeline and how they are run.
+While I won’t go into the details of how to configure each stage, this resource controls the steps of the pipeline and how they are run.
 The documentation for the Pipeline resource type is a great source of inspiration to determine what all is possible.
 Additionally, the documentation for the configuration of the various actions is also helpful to figure out what is required for each action within a given stage.

 Pipeline Webhook

 This is almost a requirement nowadays for a CI/CD tool.
 By supporting webhooks from GitHub, the pipeline can be triggered as soon as your code is committed to the repository.
-This ensures that changes can work their way through the pipeline as quickly as possible and reduce the time it takes to get a change to production.
+As a result, changes can work their way through the pipeline as quickly as possible and reduce the time it takes to get a change to production.
 This resource requires the admin:repo_hook

 permission for your GitHub personal access token.